tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 ### Ship combat

-Each ship has a cooldown which determines when its weapons fire.
+Each individual ship has a cooldown which determines when its weapons fire.
 Each game tick, the cooldown reduces by one, and the ship can fire when it reaches zero.
 It decreases to -7, whereupon it resets to 16.

-Ships fire all their hardpoints at one time, selecting random targets.
+Ships fire all their hardpoints at the same time, but each hardpoint has a separate chance to trigger successfully, which varies on the hardpoint.
+Targets are selected at random.

 Ship damage is repaired only when there is a Repair Facility at the colony, and only if the ship is landed in a hangar.